+Services such as Smart Family can help you help you ease your child into the responsibility that comes with owning a smartphone.
 “Insights into how devices are being used help parents have conversations with their children on the responsible use of phones and to set boundaries with the help of access controls if necessary,” said Shamik Basu, Director of Product Development at Verizon Wireless.

 Parents choose to give mobile devices to their children for many reasons, ranging from safety considerations to homework help.
-A recent Pew survey showed that 78 percent of 12- to 17-year-olds have mobile phones, and 47 percent of those devices are smartphones.
+A Pew Research Center survey showed that 88 percent of teens have a smartphone or feature phone and of these, 90 percent use their mobile device to go online at least once a day.
 However, many parents still struggle with the questions of when to give their child a phone and how to keep some control over how it is used.